ldynia/archcolider/2.SolutionBackground/RisksAndSensitivePoints.md

 1. Suscribers and Known users makes overprovisioning situation for a fridge.
 Not all food can be placed to a fridge. _Need decision form the business how to handle this situation_.
 2. Order was placed during off hours of Ghost Kitchen.
 3. Revew bombing for a 3rd party kitchens.
+4. Modern cloud scaling technologies allows scaling up for a long time that might postpond decisions about scaling out.